immartian/imc/content/_index.md

 ---
 date: "2022-06-26T18:27:58+01:00"
-title: "Isaac's continuum of recursive emergence"
+title: "A Continuum of Recursive Emergence"
 ---
 >>>>>>> **From Before Time-Space: The Cosmological Layer**
 >>>>>>>